jdmonin/JSettlers2/README.txt

 - Start the new server, including any new options you wanted from VERSIONS.txt

+- If the new server's startup messages include this line:
+	* Database schema upgrade is recommended: To upgrade, use -Djsettlers.db.upgrade_schema=Y command line flag.
+  Then do so now if convenient.
+The schema upgrade is not required immediately, to give you more flexibility, but may be required for some new features.

+  When you run JSettlersServer with that upgrade flag plus your usual parameters it will check necessary conditions; upgrade the database; report success or any problems found; then exit immediately.
+You should see:
+	DB schema upgrade was successful.
+Exiting now.

+  The schema version and upgrade history is kept in the db_version table.
+The upgrade_schema flag is not used during day-to-day operation of the server.

+  Note: If you've been using jsettlers 1.1.20 or older with postgresql, the upgrade may tell you to change your tables' owner to socuser first.
+  JSettlers comes with the script jsettlers-upg-prep-postgres-owner.sql to do so, in the same directory as the scripts mentioned in the Database Creation section of this README.
+As the postgres system user, run:
+	psql --file jsettlers-upg-prep-postgres-owner.sql
+  Then, run the schema upgrade command.

 - Test that you can connect and start games as usual, with and without bots.
-  When you connect make sure the version number shown in the left-center of the client window is the new JSettlers version.
+  When you connect make sure the version number shown in the left side of the client window is the new JSettlers version.

 Database Setup
 --------------

-If you want to maintain user accounts, you will need to set up a MySQL, SQLite, or PostgreSQL database.
-This will eliminate the "Problem connecting to database" errors from the server, and also gives you the option to save all game scores for reports or community-building.
+If you want to maintain user accounts or save scores of all completed games, you will need to set up a MySQL, SQLite, or PostgreSQL database.
+This will eliminate the "Problem connecting to database" message seen when starting the server.

+This section describes setting up the database and the JSettlers server's connection to it, and then how to turn on optional features for Game Scores or User Accounts.

 For these instructions we'll assume you already installed the PostgreSQL or MySQL software, or will download a SQLite JAR to avoid database server setup.